-Situated just north of the Columbus Avenue protected bike lane and within temptingly easy reach of the Central Park Loop, the café has nabbed the attention of the road cycling community through its sponsorship of the Asphalt Green Women’s Cycling Team.
+Situated just north of the Columbus Avenue protected bike lane and within temptingly easy reach of the Central Park Loop, the café nabbed the attention of the road cycling community when it previously sponsored the Asphalt Green Women’s Cycling Team.
 Ample seating is offered and cyclists can bring their rides inside in cold weather.

 Rapha Cycle Club NYC | 64 Gansevoort St. | rapha.cc/nyc

 Nearest Bike Share Station: Washington St. & Gansevoort St.

 This rad new Rapha shop has something for every casual and serious cyclist, whether you want to peruse the latest Rapha products, watch a live road race with a Gypsy Donut and a La Colombe cappuccino or enjoy a post-ride meal made by The Cannibal.
 Rapha leads regular weekend rides for women that start with a cup of coffee before pedaling out across George Washington Bridge to do 40-60 miles.
 Check the calendar for upcoming weekend rides.
 Seasoned cyclists are welcome to join training rides on Thursday mornings at 5:40am at Columbus Circle.